Key takeaways

 For subsidized enrollees, rebate amounts can exceed net premiums

 MLR rebates are paid to policyholders.
 In the case of employer-sponsored plans, the rebates are sent to the employer (who can pass them on to employees or use the money to reduce employees’ future premiums or provide enhanced benefits).
-And in the case of individual market plans, the rebate is sent to the individual who purchased the plan.
-And the rebate amount is based on the full cost of the plan, regardless of how much of that cost was offset by a premium subsidy.
+In the case of individual market plans, the rebate is sent to the individual who purchased the plan.
+The rebate amount is based on the full cost of the plan, regardless of how much of that cost was offset by a premium subsidy.

 Premium subsidies became disproportionately large in 2018, due to the way insurers handled the cost of cost-sharing reductions (CSR).
 That resulted in a sharp uptick in the number of individual market enrollees who paid very low premiums, or no premiums at all, for bronze plans, and even gold plans in some areas.
 And that has increased even more since 2021 (and through at least 2025), due to the temporary enhancement of premium subsidies under the American Rescue Plan and Inflation Reduction Act.